FrontBack Scanner · Application Help

 For nudging a crop edge by a hair, get in close.
 The bed zooms to 800%.

-• Zoom in and out: hold and scroll, or pinch the trackpad.
-The point under your cursor stays put.
+Zoom Hold and scroll, or pinch.
+Up to 800%, and the point under the cursor stays put.

-• The cluster: the and + buttons step the zoom, the readout shows FIT or the current percentage, and the last button snaps back to fit.
+The cluster and + step the zoom, the readout shows FIT or the percentage, and the last button snaps back to fit.

 The floating zoom cluster at the bottom right of the bed, reading FIT